olanhealy/CS4116_Group_Project/README.md

 | **Adam Collins**    | `21332967`     |
 | **Caoimhe Cahill**  | `21331308`     |

-UL Thrift is a second hand clothing store for UL Student looking to reduce their carbon footprint.
+UL Singles is an onine dating application tailored specifically for students in the University of Limerick.